 Although the journey of Dehradun Mussoorie nag tibba trek starts from Dehradun, the trek commences from Pantwari village which is 4 hours of scenic drive through the ‘Queen of Hills’ – Mussoorie, passing through Kempty Falls.
 With comfortable trekking on the gentle inclines of the Nag Tibba trek route, you will get to the summit after crossing the Goat Village – an eco-tourism park.
 After that, it is a steady descent to the Pantwari village through the Devalsari, before you travel back to Dehradun.

 Nag Tibba has pleasant weather all-year-round, making it the perfect weekend trip for you during the summer seasons when elsewhere in the country suffers through extreme temperatures, while in winter it is chilly as snowfall abounds and carpets the terrain around you.
 Nag Tibba snowfall time commences from the end-December period which lasts till March with the breeze blowing over the valley, all through the year, keeping the temperatures moderate.

 Nag Tibba Trek Temperature and Weather in the Winter Season (December to mid-March)

-During the month of December, as the winter officially starts here, the trails and the terrain get covered in beautiful white snow.
 It is always advisable that you carry enough warm clothes and follow the guidance of your trek leader during the trek to have a comfortable trip.

 Nag Tibba Trek Temperature and Weather in the Summer Season (end March to June)